ioccc-src/winner/next/guidelines.md

 `2305567963945518424753102147331756070`.
 Attempting to factor values outside that range will produce unpredictable results.

-Moreover the try to also factor 3.5 or 0x7, or Fred, so you want to might state:
+Moreover the might try to also factor 3.5 or 0x7, or Fred, so you want to might state:

 >   This submission factors integers between 1 and `2305567963945518424753102147331756070`.
 Attempting to factor anything else